Zdong104/FNSPID_Financial_News_Dataset/README.md

 ![1707098657333](https://github.com/Zdong104/FNSPID/assets/91862936/9db14d61-9d44-4bcf-89d9-282de88238fd)

- 4. Processed headlines will be stored in the `headline_scraper/headlines` folder according to the stock symbol, e.g.: `aapl.csv`, `ibm.csv` ...
+ 4. Processed headlines will be stored in the `headline_scraper/headlines` folder according to the stock symbol, e.g. `aapl.csv`, `ibm.csv` ...

 ## 2. news content scraper:
 ### Before running the scraper, make sure that your current working directory is the `News_content_scraper` folder